 #3 Blue Train

 This train is considered to be the epitome of luxury.
 It offers both Deluxe and Luxury suites and meals are served with proper crystal and silverware.
 There are two lounges … one with expensive cigars and the other provides high tea which will be quite sumptuous and posh.
 The suites, furnished with fine linens, are like hotel rooms, with televisions, desks, safes and telephones.
 Of course, being able to traverse the land while spectacular wide open views are easily witnessed will be the highlight of the journey.

 #4 Atlantic Meets Indian

 Cape Agulhas, also known as Cape of Needles, is the spot where the two oceans meet.
 Obviously, it is the most southern tip of Africa and is marked with two plaques, one for each ocean, as well as a large plaque encased in a stone landmark.
 You’ll also see a very old lighthouse there which was built in 1848.
 It now houses a museum and restaurant.
 The cape is an eerie place, as it is windy and desolate, causing many people to say that it is the end of the earth.

 #5 Outdoor Sports

-South Africa is a great place mountain biking, kayaking and hiking.
+South Africa is a great place mountain biking, using a go pro, kayaking and hiking and wild camping.
 Just to name a few, some of the bike trails that are well liked are the Giba Blue, Tokai Forest, Red Barn and Impala Ranch MTB Trails.
 Canoeing, rafting and kayaking is quite popular on the Orange River and if you would like to visit the Kogelberg Nature Reserve, the Palmiet River is beautiful.